astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 ### Nginx configuration
 #################################
 nginx:
   # IP address the nginx ingress should bind to
   loadBalancerIP: ~
+  #  Set to 'true' when deploying to a private EKS cluster
+  privateLoadBalancer: false

 #################################
 ### SMTP configuration